OUR CURRENT PROJECTS

 Click on the page to read a great article in the Sunday Mail's Insight supplement

 Our inaugural South Australian project was at Port Pirie cemetery.
 The grave was was dedicated on Remembrance Day in 2017.
-Earlier in the year a volunteer had researched the 22,000 graves of the entire cemetery — a feat that was broadcast on Channel 7 News.
+Earlier, a volunteer had researched the 22,000 graves of the entire cemetery — a feat that was broadcast on Channel 7 News.
 A member of the McVicar family contacted us: they knew Private Archibald McVicar's remains were in the cemetery, but not where.

 Learning by doing